Tracing the Legacy of Athangudi Tiles

 Are you searching for a good quality tile?
 Haven’t you got any of them despite multiple searches?
 Haven’t any building materials firm offered you the best one till now?
-Don’t worry, Athangudi tiles has a special features.
-To know more read complete article.
+Don’t worry, Athangudi tiles are your answer.

 The architects always choose these tiles for residential and commercial projects.
-Because it is essentially made from cement, what sets these tiles apart is that they are pressed and molded by hand on glass surfaces.
+As Athangudi tiles are essentially made from cement, what sets them apart is that they are pressed and molded by hand on glass surfaces.
 Athangudi falls in the Chettinad region, where the palatial mansions of the Chettiars are filled with these specialized tiles.

 Athangudi tiles are considered sui generis because of their high durability, affordability, and their ability to be customized.

 Although they come in a limited range of colors like red, green, and mustard, among others, they are not fried or baked, which makes them easy to maintain.
 In fact, the colors become brighter with use and additionally, coconut oil can be used to keep them shining.